 Our experienced listed building architects are specialists in working with historic buildings and have worked on many listed buildings in London – particularly timber framed buildings houses and historic barns, Grade II and Grade II* status properties and extensions on grade 2 listed buildings.
 Our extensive expertise in extending, converting and refurbishing listed buildings in both rural and conservation areas, means that we know how to carefully alter your building to sensitively and practically bring it up to modern standards, that meet your personal requirements, but still retain its intrinsic features, materials and details.

 We can, if you require, help source the right materials and craftsmen to work with you.
 Although you will need a robust budget to carry out work on a historic building.

 M P Architects LLP has excellent working relationships with the local planning authorities and conservation officers and has good insight into what their requirements are likely to be.
 We will always be happy to give you an initial assessment of the viability of your project and likely projected costs.

 A building is listed when it is noted as being of special architectural or historic interest and considered to be of national importance and worth protecting.
-You can discover whether a property is listed by looking at the National Heritage List for England (NHLE).
+You can discover whether a property is listed by looking at the Historic England Website.
 Or you can contact your local authority.
 Often there will be additional information detailing what is significant about your building.